-The principal accountants and external auditors of the Corpoation and its Subsidiary is the accounting firm Sycip, Gorres, Velayo and Co.
-(SGV & Co.).
-Pursuant to the General Requirements of SRC Rule 68, paragraph 3 (Qualifications and Reports of Independent Auditors), the Corporation and its Subsidiary (the latter incorporated in November 2009) has engaged the services of SGV & Co. as external auditor of the Corporation, and Ms. Jessie D. Cabaluna is the Partner-In-Charge starting 2006 or less than five years following the regulatory policy of audit partner rotation every five years.
+The principal accountants and external auditors of the Corporation and its Subsidiary is the accounting firm Sycip, Gorres, Velayo and Co.
+(SGV).
+Pursuant to the General Requirements of SRC Rule 68, paragraph 3 (Qualifications and Reports of Independent Auditors), the Corporation and its Subsidiary (the latter incorporated in November 2009) have engaged the services of SGV as external auditor of the Corporation, and Ms. Jessica D. Cabaluna is the Partner-In-Charge starting 2006 only or less than five years following the regulatory policy of audit partner rotation every five years.

-- (1) External Audit Fees and Services - (a) Audit & Audit Related Fees.
-The Corporation and its Subsidiary paid its external auditors the following fees in the past two (2) years:
+- 1. External Audit Fees and Services - a.
+Audit & Audit Related Fees- The Corporation and its Subsidiary paid its external auditors the following fees in the past two (2) years:

 In Millions Pesos with VAT

-2009 $2.4^{5}$
+2009 2.413

-2010 $3.3^{6}$
+2010 3.314

 Total 5.7

-- (b) Tax Fees.
-There are no fees billed in each of the last fiscal years for professional services rendered by the SGV & Co. for tax accounting, compliance, advice, planning and any other form of tax services. - (c) All Other Fees.
-There are no fees billed in each of the last two fiscal years for products and services provided by SGV & Co. other than services reported under item (a) above. - 1.
-There have been no changes in or disagreement with the Corporation and its Subsidiary's accountant on accounting and financial disclosures. - 2.
+- b.
+Tax Fees- There are no fees billed in each of the last fiscal years for professional services rendered by the SGV for tax accounting, compliance, advice, planning and any other form of tax services. - c.
+All Other Fees-There are no fees billed in each of the last two fiscal years for products and services provided by SGV other than services reported under item a. above. - 2.
+There have been no changes in or disagreement with the Corporation and its Subsidiary's accountant on accounting and financial disclosures. - 3.
 The Corporation's Audit Committee oversees the external audit function on behalf of the Board of Directors (Board).
-It recommendations the appointment, reappointment or replacement of external auditor to the Board.
-It is charge with the evaluation of the audit work engagements, its scope, fees and terms for approval of the Board.
+It recommends the appointment, reappointment or replacement of external auditor to the Board.
+It is charged with the evaluation of the audit work engagements, its scope, fees and terms for approval of the Board.
 The Audit Committee also reviews non-audit services and taxation advice, if any, by the external auditor.
 At the conclusion of the annual audit, it discusses with Management and the external auditor significant reporting issues.
-Lastly, the Audit Committee reviews external audit findings in respect of any significant deficiencies or weaknesses in controls and ensure that Management responds appropriately with timely corrective actions, including audit adjusting entries noted or proposed but passed as immaterial or otherwise.
+Lastly, the Audit Committee reviews external audit findings in respect of any significant deficiencies or weaknesses in controls and ensures that

-&lt;sup>5 Includes Subsidiary's audit fee of P0.1 Million.
+&lt;sup>13 Includes Subsidiary's audit fee of P0.1 Million.

-&lt;sup>6 Includes Subsidiary's audit fee of P1.2 Million.
+&lt;sup>14 Includes Subsidiary's audit fee of P1.2 Million.

-&lt;sup>7 Audit and audit-related fees only; no fees for other assurance and related services were paid.
+&lt;sup>15 Audit and audit-related fees only; no fees for other assurance and related services were paid.